7 Solid Options For Spending Your End-of-Year Budget on Company Swag

 There’s plenty of styles to choose from, and we’re here with expert advice to help you decide, so give us a call or start a chat and we’ll get you sorted.

 The last item on my list is notebooks.
 Because your team needs a place to jot down all their great ideas in the new year.
 And a place to put their new pens.

 These notebooks also come with a section for contacts and a calendar.
-People still write in paper calendars?
+People still write on paper calendars?
 If not, they can always use it as the doodling section.
-During meetings, they can make little mazes, happy faces and that weird “S” all year in the back of this notebook.
+During meetings, they can make little mazes, happy faces, and that weird “S” all year in the back of this notebook.

 * * *

 So there you have it, my seven suggestions for spending the rest of your year-end budget with us.
 If you’re still undecided, just buy all the things.
 And then get tote bags to put everything in.
 Printed tote bags.
 Make that swag bag official.